SysAdminDoc/Blog/Facebook/BrowserWars2025.md

 - Lightweight, open-source, Big Tech-proof
 - Pre-alpha as of April 2025: no extensions, no sync

 It’s not ready for prime time but it’s a middle finger to monopolies.
 Watch this space.
-[Source](https://ladybird.dev/) (pre-alpha, no official download yet)
+[Source](https://ladybird.dev/) | [r/browsers](https://www.reddit.com/r/browsers/) (no dedicated subreddit yet)

 ---